Erik Huseklepp

-Erik André Huseklepp (born 5 September 1984) is a Norwegian professional football coach and former player who is currently assistant coach at Brann.
+Erik André Huseklepp (born 5 September 1984) is a Norwegian professional football coach and former player who is currently assistant manager of Eliteserien club Brann.
 A former forward, he previously played for Fyllingen and Brann in Norway, for Bari in Italy, and for Portsmouth and Birmingham City in England.
+He is the son of Ingvald Huseklepp, a former winger for Brann in the late 1970s.

 Club career

 Early career

-At the age of 16 he played youth football for Fyllingen.
+At the age of 16 Huseklepp played youth football for Fyllingen.
 After two seasons in Vadmyra IL, where he played both junior and senior football, he returned to Fyllingen, this time in the senior team.

 Brann

 Huseklepp played in the Norwegian Second Division in 2004 and the first half of 2005, but left on 10 August to sign for Brann, because he was not given a place in the junior squad.
 He scored nineteen seconds into his first league match as a starter, and subsequently became a first team regular.

 In 2006, Huseklepp had a hard time making the first team, starting just six games in the Norwegian Premier League and being substituted in all of them.
 The 2007 season was much the same, with Brann coach Mons Ivar Mjelde preferring to use Huseklepp as an impact player, taking on tiring defenders in the closing stages of the game.
 Huseklepp signalled that he would not sign a new contract with Brann, and as he has made himself a name as a flamboyant and technically gifted winger, a number of clubs were interested in signing the player.
 However, in November 2007, Huseklepp signed a new three-year contract with Brann.
 The team became league champions that year.